ControlCore-Project/documentation/docs/source/contributeactiondev.rst

 This token is used to create branches and push studies to bot repo.After pushing studies to bot repo it dispatch ``pull_request.yml`` workflow.

-- Open the bot account at github and navigate as follow:
+- Open the ControlCore-Project account at github and navigate as follow:

   settings >  Developer settings > Personal access token > Fine-grained access token > Generate New token